DimimiS/image-compression/README.md

 # Image Compression

-This project implements an image compression model using a deep neural network with perceptual loss and MS-SSIM.
-The model architecture includes residual blocks to improve performance.
+This project implements an image compression model using a deep neural network with rate-distorion loss.
+The model architecture is an autoencoder with 4 convolutional layers on encoder and decoder.
+The code is using the pytorch library along with several classes and methods from the compressai library.

 ## Setup